 Pregnancy Care: Your Checklist For Week 30 of Pregnancy

 - Continue practising good posture to help you gain control over your lower back pains.

 - Continue to rest and take it easy as you travel through your last trimester.
 This will help with all pregnancy symptoms, pains, and hormonal imbalances.

 - Sit upright while eating and for a couple of hours afterwards.

 - Eat at least two hours before bedtime so that your body has time to digest the food.

-- Prop yourself up against a pillow while sleeping and avoid lying down flat on the bed.
+- Prop yourself up against a pillow while sleeping and avoid lying flat on the bed.

-- Thinking of an herbal bath during confinement?
+- Thinking of a herbal bath during confinement?
 Head to Chinese medical halls or use this easy recipe.

 - Visit your doctor for regular check-ups, ultrasounds, and blood tests.